SamDecrock/node-http-ntlm/README.md

 You can also pass along all other options of [httpreq](https://github.com/SamDecrock/node-httpreq), including custom headers, cookies, body data, ... and use POST, PUT or DELETE instead of GET.

+## NTLMv2

+When NTLMv2 extended security and target information can be negotiated with the server, this library assumes the server supports NTLMv2 and creates responses according to the NTLMv2 specification (the actually supported NTLM version cannot be negotiated).
+Otherwise, NTLMv1 or NTLMv1 with NTLMv2 extended security will be used.

 ## Advanced